- Far too many people are trapped in poverty in middle-income countries like South Africa

 - Opportunities first: A new lens to shape priorities for action argues that instead of programmes that ameliorate poverty, we should focus more attention on eradicating it; focus less on inequality and far more on how to expand dramatically the opportunities available to poor people.

-In the past few decades, global poverty has fallen for an expanding population.
+- In the past few decades, global poverty has fallen for an expanding population.
 The key cause of this stunning advance was economic growth and expanded employment.
-The best places to generate opportunities for the poor is in dynamic, inclusive cities.
+The best places to generate opportunities for the poor is in dynamic, inclusive cities